Usbac/borealis/docs/en/stdlib/os.md

 `getUser(string name): any`

-Returns an object with information about a user with the given name.
+Returns a table with information about a user with the given name.

 If the given user is invalid, `null` is returned.

 _On Windows this function always returns `null`._

-The object has the following properties:
+The table has the following properties:

 | Name      | Type   | Description                                                                                                                        |
 |-----------|--------|------------------------------------------------------------------------------------------------------------------------------------|